Become a wildlife volunteer

 Vets, Animals and Ecologists

-Heres an example of what our usual volunteer itinerary could look like, day to day.
+Here is an example of what our usual volunteer itinerary could look like.

-Please note that although this is an example it is not exact, as the order of activities can vary based on factors like seasonality, behavior of the animals as well as your wishes.
+Please note that although this is an example it is not exact, as the order of activities can vary based on factors like seasonality, behaviour of the animals, as well as your preferences and those of other group members.

 Day 1 of 28: